christroutner/docker-ipfs/README.md

 - `export` is used to hold files that you want to make available via the IPFS network.

 [More information on running IPFS inside Docker can be found here](https://docs.ipfs.io/how-to/run-ipfs-inside-docker/).

+Run commands like this:

+- `docker exec ipfs ipfs swarm peers`